Table of Contents

 Sometimes, these cameras are sold just as the ‘body’, so not with a lens fitted to them.
 However, the best way to buy a Canon M50 if you are just starting is part of a bundle which many retailers sell.
 This will mean it comes with a lens (usually the 18-55mm “kit” lens) and other accessories such as tripods, bags, SD cards.
 It can be a good way to save money in the long run on your camera equipment.

-For a decent kit including the M50 camera you will probably just under $700 (like this one) but this can be a sound investment when you think of the capabilities it has.
+For a decent kit including the M50 camera you will probably just under $700 (like this one at Amazon) but this can be a sound investment when you think of the capabilities it has.
 The fact this allows you 4K and full HD video, the option to change lens, optical zooming and more means that it should serve you well for many years to come.

 Cheaper Video Cameras – A Realistic Option?